Caring for Teak

 Teak is a tropical hardwood that starts off as a beautiful golden, honey brown colour.
 As it’s exposed to the elements, over time it will gradually change to a silvery-grey patina.
 This natural greying and/or weathering may become noticeable after only a few weeks, or it could take several months – it all depends on the environment.
 Teak’s colour will fade more slowly in drier conditions, and more quickly when subjected to moist climates.

 If left untreated, the silvery-grey patina will deteriorate to a dark grey and green.
 Should you wish to maintain teak’s honey brown colour for longer, we would recommend applying our teak protector.
+To maintain the patina while protecting it from mould, we would recommend applying our teak shield.

 As well as this colour variation/weathering, surface cracks, also known as checks, can appear on the wood, particularly on heavier components and the end grain.
 This checking is perfectly natural and will not affect the strength or integrity of your furniture.